flatala/adverserial-autoencoders-semi-supervised/README.md

 ---
 A PyTorch implementation of a **semi-supervised Adversarial Autoencoder (AAE)**, with example experiments on MNIST.

-The AAE learns a low-dimensional latent representation split into
+The AAE learns a low-dimensional latent representation split into:
 - a **categorical** part for class labels, and
 - a **continuous** part for “style.”

+A report discussing the re-implementation results (including how closely it matches the original authors’ results) and additional experiments can be found [here](aaes_semi_supervised.pdf).

 ---

 ## 📦 Requirements